 We are going to show you some handy snippets that you might find useful for kick-starting your next project.
 In one of the previous articles “Basic Ready-to-Use CSS Styles”, we saw how we could create a suite of classes to help the design process while making a website.
 I hope you made your own set of patterns!
 Streamlining CSS Print Design with Sass.
 However, as we completed a critical mass of templates and moved from the proof-of-concept phase to production, CSS maintenance considerations rose to the fore.

 It is light-weight, cross browser compatible, and easy to use.
+Choose a skin and hover the Tooltip links below.
+Tooltip.
 Buttons · Bootstrap.
 Use Bootstrap’s custom button styles for actions in forms, dialogs, and more.

 Includes support for a handful of contextual variations, sizes, states, and more.
 Contents Examples Bootstrap includes six predefined button styles, each serving its own semantic purpose.
 Copy.
 CSS Puns & CSS Jokes ~ Curated by Saijo George.
 Pure CSS GUI icons (experimental) An experiment that uses pseudo-elements to create 84 simple GUI icons using CSS and semantic HTML.

 Shared as an exercise in creative problem solving and working within constraints.
 This is not a “production ready” CSS icon set.
 Demo: Pure CSS GUI icons Known support: Firefox 3.5+, Safari 5+, Chrome 5+, Opera 10.6+.
 An exercise in constraint Several months ago I was experimenting with the creation of common GUI icons with CSS.
 Pseudo-elements provide many possibilities to developers interested in writing semantic HTML.